Boeing sees potential for over 1,000 jets in mid-market

 The market is "certainly more than 1,000," he said.

-Wojick declined to comment on how many orders Boeing expects to announce at this week's air show, but said it would be "tracking toward" the full-year target by the end of June.
+Wojick declined to comment on how many orders Boeing expects to announce at this week's air show, but said it would be "tracking towards" the full-year target by the end of June.

 The remark implies that Boeing expects to make announcements involving some 200 aircraft at the show, which starts on Monday.